FE 'tkGooie' Utilities

 and the image editing utility:

-So check back on this page, in coming months (and years), for more examples of images suitable for making buttons/icons/backgrounds/bullets/logos --- and for links to the pages with the code that made those images.
+So check back to this 'Freedom Environment' site, in coming months (and years), for more examples of images suitable for making buttons, icons, backgrounds, bullets, and logos --- and for links to the pages with the code that made those images.

 Tk, I want to show all those nay-sayers out there that say 'Tk is dead' that you are not dead at all.
 You were only taking a little nap.